-Services that are covered for you What you must pay when you get these services Your provider may need to obtain prior authorization.
-Food, over-the-counter (OTC) and utility bill credit With this benefit, you'll get a credit loaded to your UnitedHealthcare UCard TM each month to pay for covered groceries, OTC items and certain utility bills.
-Unused credits expire at the end of each month.
-Provided by: Solutran Monthly credit is \$205 Covered items include: ☐ Healthy foods like fruits, vegetables, meat, seafood, dairy products, water and more. ☐ Brand name and generic OTC products, like vitamins, pain relievers, toothpaste, cough drops and more. ☐ Eligible utility bills like electricity, gas, water and internet.
-The service address must match an address we have on file for you.
-The credit cannot be used to buy tobacco or alcohol.
-You can use your credit at thousands of participating stores or place an order online or over the phone through your catalog.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network With this benefit, you'll get a credit loaded to your UnitedHealthcare UCard TM each quarter to buy covered OTC items.
+Credits are added on the first day of each quarter (in January, April, July and October) and expire on the last day of each quarter (March 31, June 30, September 30 and December 31).
+Quarterly credit is \$40 Covered items include brand name and generic OTC products, like vitamins, pain relievers, toothpaste, cough drops and more.
+You can use your credit at thousands of participating stores or place an order online, over the phone or by mail through your catalog.
 Get free home delivery when you spend \$35 or more.
 To receive a paper catalog, call Customer Service or the number on the Vendor Information Sheet.
-You can also use your credit to pay eligible utility bills online, over the phone or at your local Walmart MoneyCenter or Customer Service Desk.
-Visit the UCard Hub at myuhc.com/CommunityPlan to find participating stores, check your balance, place an order online or pay utility bills.
+Visit the UCard Hub at myAARPMedicare.com to find participating stores, check your balance or place an order online.